kushagrakartikeye/springer-capital-project-1/README.md

 ## Configuration

-1. Create a `.env` file in the project root by copying `.env.example`
+1. Create a `.env` file from the example:

 cp .env.example .env

 text

-2. Fill `.env` with your environment-specific settings such as:
+2. Update `.env` with your settings such as:

 SECRET_KEY=your-secret-key
 DEBUG=True